sheblair/qr-code-component/README.md

 ## My process

 I started by building my HTML and then moved on to CSS, using a mobile-first workflow.
-I used Chrome DevTools liberally to make finetune adjustments as I was finishing up the project.
+I used Chrome DevTools to make finetune adjustments as I was finishing up the project.
 Although the challenge only called for mobile and desktop sites, I found that I preferred to add third breakpoint for tablet screen sizes (675px).

 ### Built with